ancklo/ChaosMagPy/docs/source/usage.rst

 =====

 Here are some simple examples on how to use the package.
-This only requires a CHAOS model mat-file, e.g. "CHAOS-6-x7.mat" in the current working directory which can be downloaded `here <http://www.spacecenter.dk/files/magnetic-models/CHAOS-6/>`_.
+This only requires a CHAOS model mat-file, e.g. "CHAOS-6-x7.mat" in the current working directory.
+The model coefficients can be downloaded `here <http://www.spacecenter.dk/files/magnetic-models/CHAOS-7/>`_.

 Computing field components on a grid
 ------------------------------------